 If the property is in the Aquifer Protection Overlay District please see Section 10.3 of the Reading Zoning Bylaw (PDF).
 Engineering Department approval is required.
-A certified stamped plot plan is required to show the existing and proposal lot coverage.
+A certified stamped plot plan is required with the existing and proposed lot coverage.

 Attic or Basement Renovations

 If the proposal is to renovate an attic or basement a site visit by the Building Department is required prior to permit issuance.
 The Applicant must submit the building application and a plan showing the existing and proposed head height, dimensions, insulation, heat, egress windows, and the rooms labeled before an inspection will be scheduled.
 Basement renovations over 1000 square feet requires Fire Department approval for smoke detectors.
 You will need to drop off one set of plans of each floor along with the square footage - no larger than 11x17 to the Fire Department on Main Street.
 Once Fire approves, those plans to be dropped off at the Building Department to be returned once the building permit is issued.

-Applications must include at minimum, a legible plan showing existing and proposed locations of all fixtures, walls, windows, and doors.
+Applications must include at minimum, a legible plan with dimensions, existing and proposed locations of all fixtures, walls, windows, and doors.
 Exterior walls must be specified.
 Fans are required to be installed in full and half bathrooms.
 The type of tub and tempered glass on windows less than 5' from the tub is required.

-A statement from the applicant is required stating the Prescriptive Residential Wood Deck Construction Guide (PDF) will be followed.
-A plot plan showing the proposed deck and setbacks is required.
+A statement from the applicant stating the Prescriptive Residential Wood Deck Construction Guide (PDF) will be followed, and a plot plan showing the proposed deck, size and setbacks is required.
 Please contact Conservation for approval at 781.942.6616.

 Demolition of a Structure

 A temporary dumpster and/or a Port-O-Potty permit is required to be issued by the Health Department before the structures are delivered.
 You can submit an application online.
 Please contact the Health Department at 781.942.9061 if additional information is required.